-Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) SIPDM, which is expected to deliver better value for money Mchunu within an auditable system, requires that a number of actions be undertaken, and one of the action is to establish a suitable SCM policy for Infrastructure Procurement and Target Date Delivery Management.
-This policy should be approved by the head of Department and incorporate the following: assign responsibilities for approving or accepting deliverables associated with a gate in the control framework or authorising a procurement process 31 March 2018 or procedure; establish committees which are required by law, or equivalent quality management and governance arrangements; establish delegations for the awarding of a contract or the issuing of an order; and establish ethical standards for those involved in the procurement and delivery of infrastructure.
+Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) SIPDM, which is expected to deliver better value for money within an auditable system, requires that a number of actions be undertaken, and one of the action is to establish a suitable SCM policy for Infrastructure Procurement and Delivery Management.
+This policy should be approved by Mchunu Target Date the head of Department and incorporate the following: assign responsibilities for approving or accepting deliverables associated with a gate in the control framework or authorising a procurement process or procedure; establish committees which are required by law, or equivalent quality management and governance arrangements; establish delegations for the awarding of a contract or the issuing of an order; and establish ethical standards for those involved in the procurement and delivery of infrastructure.
 According to the instruction by National Treasury the SCM policy should have been completed by 1 April 2017 but this has not been done to date.
-The SIPDM provides a control framework for the planning, design and execution of infrastructure projects which are required to provide better quality of life for the citizen of
+The SIPDM provides a control framework for the planning, design and execution of infrastructure projects which are 31 March 2018

 Nature Of Audit Query Audit Query Audit Response (Quarter 1) Audit Response Progress (Quarter 2) Audit Response Progress (Quarter 3) Audit Response Progress (Quarter 4) the country.
 Therefore, any delay in implementing the requirements of the SIPDM will affect the timely delivery of all infrastructure projects prolonging better service delivery and value for money.
 INFORMATION SYSTEMS Disaster Recovery Plan not tested A Disaster Recovery Plan (DRP) was in place; however, it had not been tested by the municipality to assess its effectiveness in recovering critical IT resources in the event of a disaster.
 Furthermore, the DRP requires updating as the server rooms have been merged into a single room and the DRP needs to be reflective of that.
 Without testing the DRP, the municipality may not be aware of any shortcomings in the plan and will not be able to assess its effectiveness in an objective and quantifiable manner.
 If the DRP is not reflective of the current IT environment at the municipality it may not be an adequate reference to effectively to restore IT systems.
 The risk has however not materialised during the 2017-18 as there were no disruptions during the year that required the DRP to be invoked.
+This is a repeat finding from the prior year.
 ACTION TO BE TAKEN Periodic testing of the Disaster Recovery Plan (DRP) will be performed to ensure that the steps detailed within the DRP policy are adequate to restore the municipality's business operations in a timely manner.
 The test result will be formally documented and distributed to the relevant staff within the municipality.
 A provision will be done during the adjustment budget.
-Responsible Official IT Manager: KG Mbatha Target Date: 31 March 2019 This is a repeat finding from the prior year.
+Responsible Official IT Manager: KG Mbatha Target Date: 31 March 2019